 In her statement she alleges that she was escorted from the plane in handcuffs and forced to spend four hours in a "dirty cell," according to documents obtained by ABC News.
 But Hebshi claims she did nothing wrong.
 Suspicion around her allegedly arose when the two men she was seated between began making frequent trips to the bathroom.
 The men were of South-Asian decent.

 "I know now that my only crime on that day was an ethnic name and arbitrary seat assignment," Hebshi said at a Tuesday press conference.

 The California-born freelance journalist explained that she was equally as confused as other passengers when she saw security board the plane.

 "As officers boarded the plane we were ordered to put our heads down and our arms in front of us," Hebshi stated.
 "I wondered if there was a fugitive on board.
 I had no idea they were coming for me."

-Immigration and Customs Enforcements and Customs and Border Protection were also included in the lawsuit although Heshbi's lawyers believe that it is the FBI who is responsible for her detainment.
+Immigration and Customs Enforcements and Customs and Border Protection have also been included in the lawsuit, although Heshbi's lawyers believe that it is the FBI that is responsible for her detainment.

-Because it was the anniversary of September 11, "all precautions were taken, and any slight inconsistency was taken seriously," FBI spokeswoman Sandra Berchtold told the AP after the incident.
+Because it was the anniversary of Sept.
+11 "all precautions were taken, and any slight inconsistency was taken seriously," FBI spokeswoman Sandra Berchtold told AP after the incident.